AlexiaChen/stl2bmps/README.md

 stl2bmps
 ========

-A library for converting a stl file into a bunch of bmp files based on B9Creator this Open-Source Project.（see here:https://github.com/B9Creations/B9Creator    ).
+A library for converting a stl file into a bunch of bmp files.

+##CodeBase

+based on B9Creator this Open-Source Project.(see
+here:https://github.com/B9Creations/B9Creator).
 And I just simply separate some useful interfaces in B9Creator .

-Building Requirements:
+##Building Requirements:

-Qt 5.2.0 be installed on your system.
+1.Qt 5.2.0 or higher version need to be installed on your system.

-This Project be built by cmake + nmake on windows platform only.

-So,you need to config cmake + nmake enviroment of Visual Studio 2010.

-This is a dll project for windows platform.
+2.cmake need to be installed on your system.

+##Support System

+Linux and windows

-Building Instructions:
+##Building Instructions:

+###Windows

-(1). you shoud change work-directory by cd command, just like cd "D:\\temp\\stlbmp"
+(1). you shoud change work-directory into the root of this project by cd command.

 (2).
 Run Build.bat with Visual Studio 2010 x64 win64 Command Prompt(2010).

+###Linux